AntonioJRuizG/Calculator_HTML-CSS-JS/README.md

 - Operations: +, -, /, * and square root.
 - Once an opperation is done -after pushing equal button- the button C must be pushed to do another opperation.
 - Multiple opperations can be done in a row without pushing the equal button.
+- Operation with negative numbers hasn't been implemented.